*************************** PERCEPTRON SETTINGS ***************************

 * Perceptron was designed to a be a fullscreen application in which the central

 * portion of the screen is used as a drawing canvas.
-However, Perceptron can also
+However, Perceptron can

-* run in a window whose appearance depends from the operating system that you are
+* run in a window whose appearance depends from the operating system that you

 * using.
-Set windowed_mode to true to use the windowed mode or false to remain in
+Set windowed_mode to true to use the windowed mode or false to remain

 * fullscreen mode.
 Press [Enter] during operation to reset the window size and